 Having multiple Google Ads accounts can cause a lot of problems and inevitably lead to data inconsistencies within Google Analytics.
 Whenever possible, you should avoid linking multiple Google Ads to your Google Analytics property.

-URL tagging and tracking codes are key to measuring the effectiveness of your marketing.
-However, if set up incorrectly, they can result in inaccurate data and lead to poor decision making.
+URL tagging and tracking codes are key to measuring the effectiveness of your marketing, but incorrect setup can lead to inaccurate data and poor decision-making.

 If you disable auto-tagging and forget to add manual tags to your URLs, all visitors, including those from Google Ads, will be specified as “organic ” in Analytics.
 Also, in some instances, you may have to use manual and auto-tagging.